Fare evasion: On stations

-However, ticket barriers are often watched by ticket inspectors and guards, and in that case fare-dodgers may climb over fences of a station or simply walk alongside railway tracks or use passes for railway staff to enter or exit the station without passing through ticket barriers.
-In some cases fare-dodgers can break and destroy fences around a train station to make a passage.

 On vehicles

 On vehicles fare-dodgers usually try to avoid ticket inspectors or conductors.
 On commuter trains with a sufficient number of passenger coaches one of the most common methods is walking away from ticket inspectors to other coaches and running on the platform in the opposite direction to the coaches that ticket inspectors already passed.
-On short commuter trains or especially intercity and long-distance passenger trains fare-dodgers can hide from ticket inspectors in toilets, luggage compartments, staff rooms and other utility chambers inside the train.
+On short commuter trains or especially intercity and long-distance passenger trains fare-dodgers can hide from ticket inspectors in toilets, luggage compartments, staff rooms and other utility chambers and cells inside the train.

 Another issue occurs on the bus or tram; passengers either bypass the bus driver or enter through the rear door of the vehicle.
 If a bus or tram has a turnstile installed in it, fare-dodgers can jump over or crawl under the turnstile.
 In most countries passengers board a bus from any door, validate their tickets at machines and have no contact with the driver, thus increasing the potential for fare evasion.

-Passengers can also arrange for ticket inspectors to allow them to travel by offering bribes.

-A dangerous method of fare evasion is the riding on exterior parts of a vehicle (on a rooftops, rear parts, between cars, skitching, or underneath a vehicle), also known as a "vehicle surfing" (train surfing, car surfing).
-Another method is hiding inside the utility cells under a railway car.
-Fare dodgers can practice this type of travelling unless it is very hard or impossible to hide from ticket inspectors inside a vehicle.
+A dangerous method of fare evasion practiced in some countries is riding on exterior parts of a vehicle (rooftops, rear parts, between cars, skitching, or underneath a vehicle), also known as "vehicle surfing" (train surfing, car surfing).
+Fare dodgers may engage in this practice if it is very hard or impossible to hide from ticket inspectors inside a vehicle.